nir0k/DNSPulse_watcher/README.md

-# High-Frequency DNS Server Polling Utility
+# DNSPulse_watcher

 ## Description:
-This utility is designed for high-frequency verification of DNS server name resolutions from a pre-determined list.
+This фзздшсфешщт is designed for high-frequency verification of DNS server name resolutions from a pre-determined list.
 The results of these checks are saved to a Prometheus database using the remote write feature, ensuring access to data in real-time.
 This provides users with comprehensive tools for analyzing the efficiency and availability of server infrastructure, significantly enhancing their ability to effectively monitor and maintain system integrity.

 ## Key features of the utility:
 - High-frequency polling (by default, every 150 ms)